potato3d/grid-rt/README.md

 This project also includes CPU-based ray tracing routines in include/rt, include/rtp, src/rtcore and src/rtplugins directories.
 Also includes CPU-based optimized kd-tree construction and traversal routines.

+Please check the paper reference above for more implementation details.

 # Examples

 These are some images generated with our algorithm for benchmark animated scenes: